anttiki/anttiki.github.io/_posts/2020-05-28-Dreamspace-anyone.md

 Yesterday evening I was browsing my book shelf for some light reading and I ended up pulling Hillfolk, Robin D. Laws' game of iron age drama (a role-playing game).

-Laws' DramaSystem is intriguing for me, even though it seems to be quite system-heavy judging from how it reads to me.
+Laws' DramaSystem is intriguing for me.
+Character-driven drama is one of the things I like in role-playing games.
+DramaSystem reads like a quite system-heavy game, but I guess one does not know before trying it out.

 But, there was another thing in the book that really caught my attention: an alternate setting, Dreamspace by Keith Baker.